chezka-gaddi/ProjectX/README.md

 [Discord Channel](https://discord.gg/VN7ZuWR)!
 ## Release 6.02
 ## Changes
-  - Changed output to results.txt file to improve human readablility
+  - Changed output to results.txt file to improve human readablility.
+    - The new format will list what turn the game ended on, the winner if there was one.
+And then list each tank that participated in the match.
+For each tank, their kills, hits, shots, AP, Max/Current Health, Max/Current Ammo, and final position is listed.

 ## Release 6.01
 ## Fixes